 Lab Testing in Kentucky

-Instructions for specimen collection and submission for Zika test in Kentucky:
+Instructions for Zika specimen collection and submission in Kentucky can be found here.

 Kentucky Department for Public Health Statewide Healthcare Conference Call References